Goregius/kotlin-shopping-list/README.md

 ### Todoist

-All the requests in the examples require a user token for authentication.
 You can find your personal token in the [integrations settings view](https://todoist.com/prefs/integrations) of the Todoist web app.
-Set this to the **Todoist Token** setting.
+Set this to the **Todoist
+Token** setting.

 ### Maintaining Professional Standards